devoloper-rakib/Backend-todo/readme.md

 watch sass
 ```

 The application should now be running on your localhost.
-Open your web browser and navigate to `http://localhost:5000` to access the todo app.
+Open your web browser and navigate to `http://localhost:5000/api/v1/todo` to access the todo app.

+you also check out he only frontend part [here](https://todo-list-html-scss-js.netlify.app/)

 ## Technologies Used